gristlabs/grist-help/help/access-rules.md

 To ensure that only Owners can access a table, such as the `Financials` table in our example, we click `Add Table Rules` and select the table name, `Financials`.
 This creates a new empty group of rules called `Rules for table Financials`.
-Then we add a condition for any user who is not an Owner (`user.Access != 'owners'`), with all permissions denied.
+Then we add a condition for any user who is not an Owner (`user.Access != OWNER`), with all permissions denied.
 Selecting `Deny All` from the drop-down beside `R` `U` `C` `D` is a fast way to set all permissions to denied, or you can click each permission individually to turn them red.  `R` is Read, `U` is Update, `C` is Create, and `D` is Delete